wpeventmanager/wp-event-manager/readme.txt

 - **Customizable registration**: Create customized registration forms for event ticket buyers to fill in at the time of purchasing tickets.

-- **🔍 QR scan code**: Add QR scan code on tickets to simplify the check-in process for both event attendees and event organizers.
+- **QR scan code**: Add QR scan code on tickets to simplify the check-in process for both event attendees and event organizers.

-- **👥 Create a multi-vendor marketplace**: Transform your ordinary events website into a multi-vendor marketplace where you can earn commission from other event organizers for selling their event tickets on your website
+- **Create a multi-vendor marketplace**: Transform your ordinary events website into a multi-vendor marketplace where you can earn commission from other event organizers for selling their event tickets on your website

 == 📱 Organizer App: A Game-Changer for All Event Organizers ==